Divorce Vs Legal Separation: A Guide To Help You Decide

 If you are not a joint owner and the property is owned by your spouse then whilst you are still married you retain a right of occupation in the family home which can be registered with the Land Registry.

 If you do move out of the family home potentially you could lose a tactical advantage.
-If in doubt please speak to me about this.

 Can my spouse move his/her new partner into the family home without my permission?